-You cannot join the part of the trial looking at adding the drugs quizartinib or ganetespib if you have certain heart problems or take medication that could affect your heart (the trial team can advise you about this).
+You cannot join the part of the trial looking at adding the drug quizartinib if you have certain heart problems or take medication that could affect your heart (the trial team can advise you about this).

 This is a phase 3 trial.
 The researchers need 1,600 people to take part.
 At different points in the trial, the people taking part are put into groups by computer.
 Neither they, nor their doctors can decide which group they are in.
 This is called randomisation.

 You have chemotherapy in cycles of treatment.
 Each cycle is made up of the time when you have the drugs and a period of rest for your body to recover.
 Your medical team will explain more about how and when you have the chemotherapy drugs at each point in the trial.